RubixML/ML/README.md

 ```

 ### KNN Regressor
-A version of K Nearest Neighbors that uses the mean outcome of K nearest data points to make continuous valued predictions.
+A version of [K Nearest Neighbors](#k-nearest-neighbors) that uses the mean outcome of K nearest data points to make continuous valued predictions suitable for regression problems.

 ##### Supervised, Online, Persistable